SchematicHQ/schematic-typescript-node/README.md

   offline: true,
 });

-// Remember to close the client when done client.close();
+// interactions with the client

+client.close();
 ```